 - The book is written by someone who tells their success story, not someone who provides a plan for the future.
 DeMarco started from scratch, made a lot of mistakes and became a multimillionaire anyway.
 Credibilityguaranteed.

-- The book is reassuring in the sense that it does not sell dreams, but a “road map” that is used by those who become truly rich.
+- The Millionaire Fastlane is reassuring in the sense that it does not sell dreams, but a “road map” that is used by those who become truly rich.
 The concept of work is still maintained.

 - A lot of content, a lot of advice, and a lot of acid humour dominate the book.
 It feels like you’re discovering “secrets.”

-- Lastly, this book is a real slap in the face with the power to change your life.
+- Lastly, The Millionaire Fastlane is a real slap in the face with the power to change your life.
 Even though that’s the goal behind Olivier’s blog, there are not many books like this…321 pages of pure content.

 - This book was written by an American for Americans, which means that the examples aren’t always relevant!

 - The author’s tone is sometimes very familiar, and even if you are good at English, you will have to open the dictionary occasionally to understand the essence of certain sentences!
 (Fortunately, not too often)

 - MJ DeMarco will bully you without ever apologizing.
 It was never a problem for me, but I know it will bother some readers!